Nicôle Lecky: Recognition

 Lecky was nominated for a Best Writer Stage Debut Award in 2019 for Superhoe.
-She won the Women in Film and TV Awards' The Netflix New Talent Award in 2022.
+She won the New Talent category at the Women in Film and TV Awards in 2022.

 Mood won two BAFTA awards, Best Mini-Series and Best Original Music: Fiction.
 Lecky was also nominated in a third category, Best Emerging Talent: Fiction.
 Accepting the mini-series award, she said "For me to be here, a working class, mixed, Black woman stood here I'm just really proud of that and I hope it really does inspire the next generation of storytellers."
 For Mood, she also received a Royal Television Society Craft & Design Award, Music - Original Score, and was nominated for a Royal Television Society Programme Breakthrough Award.

 Personal life

 As of 2022, she lives in London.